Finite-dimensional approximation properties for uniform Roe algebras: Introduction

 \section{Introduction}

-The notion of amenability connects functional analytic aspects of groups to geometrical features of them.
-It is characterized by the existence of F{\o}lner sets, which are finite subsets with relatively small boundary (\cite{Folner}).
-In the theory of operator algebras, amenability admits a number of characterizations.
+The notion of amenability connects functional analytic aspects of groups to geometrical aspects of them.
+It is characterized by the existence of F{\o}lner sets, which are finite subsets with relatively small boundaries (\cite{Folner}).
+In the theory of operator algebras, there are a number of characterizations of amenability.
 A typical example is Lance's theorem.
-He proved that a discrete group $G$ is amenable if and only if the reduced group C$^*$-algebra $C^*_\mathrm{red}(G)$ is nuclear (\cite[Theorem 4.2]{Lance}).
+He proved that a discrete group $G$ is amenable if and only if the reduced group C$^*$-algebra $\Cstar_\mathrm{red}(G)$ is nuclear (\cite[Theorem 4.2]{Lance}).

-Property A introduced by G. Yu is an amenability-type condition for discrete metric spaces.
+Property A introduced by Guoliang Yu is an amenability-type condition for discrete metric spaces.
 Yu proved that property A is a sufficient condition for the coarse Baum--Connes conjecture (\cite[Theroem 1.1 and Theorem 2.7]{Yu:CoarseHilbert}).
-A simple operator algebraic characterization was given by Skandalis, Tu and Yu.
-Property A of a metric space $X$ with bounded geometry is equivalent to nuclearity of the uniform Roe algebra $C^*_\mathrm{u}(X)$ (\cite[Theorem 5.3]{SkandalisTuYu}).
+An operator algebraic characterization was given by Skandalis, Tu and Yu.
+Property A of a metric space $X$ with bounded geometry is equivalent to nuclearity of the uniform Roe algebra $\CstarU(X)$ (\cite[Theorem 5.3]{SkandalisTuYu}).

-The uniform Roe algebra $C^*_\mathrm{u}(X)$ is a natural linear representation of $X$.
-It is also called the translation C$^*$-algebra based on $\ell^2 X$ (Roe's lecture note \cite[section 4.4]{RoeLectureNote}).
-In the theory of C$^*$-algebras, nuclearity, exactness, and local reflexivity are the most important properties.
-The aim of this paper is to show these properties are equivalent for the algebra $C^*_\mathrm{u}(X)$.
+The uniform Roe algebra $\CstarU(X)$ is a natural linear representation of $X$.
+It is also called the translation C$^*$-algebra based on the Hilbert space $\ell_2 (X)$ (Roe's lecture note \cite[section 4.4]{RoeLectureNote}).
+In the theory of C$^*$-algebras, nuclearity, exactness, and local reflexivity are important.
+The purpose of this paper is to show these properties are equivalent for the algebra $\CstarU(X)$.